Jan Caubergh

 Jan Caubergh (18 September 1934 – 29 November 2013) was a Belgian serial killer.
 In 1966, he received 25 years of forced labour for his participation in a robbery in which his gang shot a nurse who was severely maimed and later committed suicide.
 In 1977 he was released on parole.

 On 21 February 1979, he raped his pregnant neighbour, 19-year-old Yvonne Smits, shooting her in the back of the head afterwards.
 Later he strangled his girlfriend, 24-year-old Rina Van Geldorp and their five-month-old son Nicky.
 He also wounded a policeman with a Long Rifle, later rigging up his police car in an attempt to injure another two policemen.
-After a manhunt lasting several days in which he hid on barges on the Albert Canal and a bottle stopper factory in Deurne, he was arrested in a hotel in Athenembuurt, Antwerp.
+After a manhunt lasting several days in which he hid on barges on the Albert Canal and a bottle stopper factory in Deurne, he was arrested in a hotel in Atheneumbuurt, Antwerp.
 He was given the death sentence, but it was later converted to a life imprisonment.

-In 2003 Caubergh stabbed a prison guide with a cake knife during a trip out of the central prison in Leuven.
-The supervisor survived the attack.
+In 2003 Caubergh stabbed a prison guard with a cake knife during a trip out of the central prison in Leuven.
+The guard survived the attack.
 In September 2010, Caubergh received another 12 years in prison.
 He spent more than 45 years of his life in prison, the last 34 and a half of which were uninterrupted.
 That made him one of the longest-serving detainees in the country.

 On 5 November 2013 several reports from the Belgian media announced that Caubergh had died in the penitentiary complex in Bruges.
 This was denied a few days later by the Belgian Prison System.
 He eventually died on 29 November 2013.
 At that time he was the oldest detainee in Belgium.